-The technique used is much the same as the clone tool and can be seen in the screenshot below.
+The technique is much the same as the clone tool and you can see it in the screenshot below.

 Once you’re happy with how your panorama looks (and remember not to fuss about it too much), crop your image so that there is no black space at the top or the bottom of the photo.

-Choose the box in the top left hand corner, select the area you want, then right click, select ‘Image’ and then ‘Crop to Selection’.
+Choose the box in the top left hand corner, and select the area you want.
+Then right click, select ‘Image’ and then ‘Crop to Selection’.

 Your image should now look something like this:

-Now it’s time to get started with the effect that we’re using to create the final image.
+Now it’s time to create the effect for the final image.

 Select ‘Filters’, ‘Distorts’, then select ‘Polar Coordinates’.
 Your result should be something like this:

-As you can see, if you were to just select ‘OK’, your final image would be inverted with the sky in the middle and the ground around the outsides.
+If you select ‘OK’, your final image will have the sky in the middle and the ground around the outsides.
+This is not ideal.